 Festival offers taste of Middle East

-Gavin Lesnick (Contact)Monday, October 20, 2008
+By Gavin Lesnick (Contact)Monday, October 20, 2008

 Wayne and Brenda Schonabaum went to the Islamic Society of Evansville's International Food Festival on Sunday to experience a different culture and try some foods they'd never had before.